somacaru/MCP_setup/README.md

-# Echo MCP Server
+# BlackArch Security Tools MCP Server

-A simple Model Context Protocol (MCP) server implementation that demonstrates how to create tools and resources using the FastMCP framework.
+A comprehensive Model Context Protocol (MCP) server that integrates BlackArch Linux security tools for educational penetration testing.
+Built with security-first principles and strict input validation.

 ## What is MCP?